bt-s/BOOKIO/README.md

 - The structure of whole project has been established
 - Some custom components like Dropdown, Button are created.
 - Sign in/up _(own & 3rd party)_
-  > 3rd Party sign in is functioning in localhost version while the online version is not which might be resulted from the hosting server.
-We will try to fix that later.
+  > There are some minor issue with Facebook Login.
+But the sign up/in with email is fine.
+  > 3rd Party sign in/up
 - Firebase setup for storage and authentication
 - Redux setup
 - Google Map API setup